MikeMaximus/gbm/GBM/readme.txt

 - Added the ability to customize game launch options.
 	- Added "Launch Settings..." to Game Manager
 		- Allows the configuration of another launcher (Steam, uPlay, EGS) to start the game instead of directly using an executable.
-			- You can manage available launchers using the "Manage Launchers..." button on this window.
-Popular launchers will be preconfigured.
+			- You can manage available launchers using the Launcher Manager.
+Some popular launchers will be preconfigured.
-		- Allows the use of a custom executable, instead of using the process from the game configuration.
+		- Allows the use of an alternate executable, instead of using the process field from the game configuration.
-		- Allows setting launch arguments
+		- Allows setting alternate launch arguments, instead of using the parameter field from the game configuration.
 			- Arguments only apply to game executables directly launched with GBM.
 			- Arguments do NOT apply to games configured to use another launcher (Steam, EGS, etc).
 You must set the arguments each game in those launchers instead.
 - The process path is now always detected and saved (when possible) after a game has been detected.